 Before our trip, my favorite way to eat salmon was raw as sashimi (my ulta favorite being its eggs, ikura!), but simply grilled on the bbq or skillet when it is so fresh has no comparison.

-I realize that I have both olive oil AND butter in the photo above, but do recall I live with a Frenchman, they love to double up on their fats.
+I realize that I have both olive oil AND butter in the photo above, but do recall I live with a Frenchman, and they love to double up on their fats.
 We don’t add butter every time, just every once in a while!
 Eat life to the fullest!

 Our friends Esther and Jacob reminded us how much we love Japanese curry.
 We had a wonderful dinner with them while visiting Colorado.
 We brought the sausage and rice, they brought the curry.
 So now we make big batches of it and eat it over several meals.
 We make ours with lots of veggies.